Transformations The heights (in inches) of women listed in Data S... | Channels for Pearson+

 Normal Distribution

 A normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-It is characterized by its bell-shaped curve and is defined by two parameters: the mean (average) and the standard deviation (spread).
+It is characterized by its bell-shaped curve and is defined by two parameters: the mean and the standard deviation.
 Many natural phenomena, including human heights, tend to follow this distribution.

 Recommended video: